zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 With "BFCO - Attack Behavior Framework" in the list, you are able to perform jumping attacks, and swimming attacks!

 - If you CLICK **LEFT-CLICK** while in the air shortly after jumping, you will perform a light jump attack.
-- If you HOLD **LEFT-CLICK** while in the air shortly after jumping, you will perform a jumping power attack.
+- If you HOLD **LEFT-CLICK** or CLICK **MOUSE-WHEEL** while in the air shortly after jumping, you will perform a jumping power attack.

 Swimming attacks are basic, and can be performed while in a swimming state with a left-click.